There are thousands of musicians in the UK so making money playing music is a tough ask.

 YouTube has a partner programme which is available for those who have gained a huge fan base and get loads of subscribers.

-You can win prizes for the amount of views you’ve gotten.
+You can win prizes for the number of views you’ve gotten.

 Each viewer earns the uploader money and you can get paid by allowing YouTube to place ads in your videos.